 I grew up in Dublin and know the city extremely well.
 It is a great place to get documentary style photographs of the Bridal Couple on the streets of the capital.
 Trinity College and Grafton St and the surrounding areas like Stephen's Green and Merrion Square offer a multitude of great locations for some memorable images.
 It also has some iconic Hotels like the Shelbourne and the Westbury to choose from for the location of your reception.
 Venues in Dublin are typically able to cater for large and small parties depending on your plans.

-Looking for a wedding photographer in Dublin.
+Looking for a Wedding Photographer in Dublin?Relaxed Natural Style Approach Elaine and Ivan borrowing a couch from Pygmalion in the Powerscourt Centre Looking for a wedding photographer in Dublin.
 Relaxed, Natural Documentary Style.
 Beautiful Images at Affordable Prices.
 Capturing Magical Memories on Your Wedding Day.
 Zoe and Eoin in Dublin's Iveagh Gardens Classic Family Portrait of Jacqueline and Sean's family in City Hall DublinDublin has many great venues with City Hall being a favorite for couples Wedding Photos in Phoenix ParkDublin has many parks and green areas for amazing photos after your wedding ceremony Cutest Wedding Photo Ever!!Dame Lane, Dublin City besides the Stag's Head